 An ordered listing of the four main international type meetings.

 An annual or biannual type design workshop typically held in Trenta, Slovenia, under the mentorship of Tomato Kosir.
 The current schedule has meetings in February and August.
 TypeClinic is a continuation of tipoRenesansa.
-The 14th edition will take place from 18 to 25 February 2017.
+The 14th edition took place from 18 to 25 February 2017.
 [Google] [More] ⦿

 TypeCon is SOTA's conference.
 TypeCon Wikipedia link.
 TypeCon venues:

 A summer crash course program in June and July 2015, 2016, 2017, 2018, 2019, 2020 and 2022.
 Founded by Jean François Porchez, the type design teachers in 2015 included Mathieu Réguer (Typofonderie and Longtype), Malou Verlomme, Jean François Porchez (Typofonderie), Julien Priez (type designer and letterer at FontYou) and Frank Jalleau (type designer at Imprimerie Nationale since 1988).
 View the typefaces made by the participants: Claudia de Almeida, Janna Barrett, Benjamin Blaess, Dave Coleman, Porter Gillespie, Kara Gordon, Rafael Jordan, Iñigo López Vázquez, Ilya Naumov, Nicolas Portnoï, Goffredo Puccetti, Andrea Rodriguez, Nisrine Sarkis, Maciek Sobczak, Julie Soudanne, Thidarat Thaiyanon.

 The 2016 instructors were Jean François Porchez (Typofonderie), Mathieu Réguer, Julien Priez, Alice Savoie, Xavier Dupré, Indra Kupferschmid, Martina Flor, Peter Bilak (Typotheque), Alexandra Korolkova (ParaType) and Lucas Sharp (Sharp Type).